Jan-Michael Vincent: Career

 In 1980, Vincent starred in the gang-themed drama Defiance, which received a limited release.
 In that film, he and Danny Aiello co-star as Manhattan residents who fight back against the gang members who terrorize their neighborhood.
 That year, Vincent appeared in The Return, a science-fiction film that was released directly to television and video.
 In 1981, he co-starred with Kim Basinger in Hard Country, and in 1983, he starred in the action film Last Plane Out.

-After the completion of his role as Byron Henry ("Briny") in the 1983 television miniseries The Winds of War, Vincent was cast as Stringfellow Hawke for the action-espionage series Airwolf, in which he co-starred with Ernest Borgnine.
+After completing his role as Byron Henry ("Briny") in the 1983 television miniseries The Winds of War, Vincent was cast as Stringfellow Hawke for the action-espionage series Airwolf, in which he co-starred with Ernest Borgnine.
 It is the role for which he is best known and remembered.
 It was noted at the time that Vincent's salary for his work on Airwolf was $200,000 per episode, the highest of any actor in American television at the time.
 While filming Airwolf, Vincent admitted to drug and alcohol problems for which he acknowledged seeking help.
 After Airwolf, he found roles in smaller-budget and lower-exposure film projects.

 Vincent worked with Traci Lords in the 1991 suspense film Raw Nerve.
 He also co-starred with Clint Howard in the 1995 black comedy/horror film Ice Cream Man, which had a very limited theatrical release but eventually reached cult status via home video as an unintentional comedy.
 In 1994, he played in a South African-produced movie called Ipi Tombi, produced and directed by Tommie Meyer and based on a musical by Bertha Egnos.

 While in the hospital in 1996, Vincent was committed to a role in Red Line with Chad McQueen as Keller.
 He appeared in the film with a swollen face and scars, and still wearing his hospital ID bracelet.
 In 1997, he had a small guest role on Nash Bridges, playing the title character's long-lost brother, and in 1998 he had a cameo role in the independent film Buffalo '66.
 His last role was in the independent film White Boy (titled Menace for the US video market), released in March 2003.

 Personal life

 Vincent married Bonnie Poorman in 1968, and they had a daughter in 1973.
 The couple's divorce was finalized in 1986.

 Vincent remarried in 1986.
-His second wife, Joanne Robinson, left him and had a restraining order entered against him in 1998, alleging that he had abused her during their marriage.
+His second wife, Joanne Robinson, left him and filed a restraining order against him in 1998, alleging that he had abused her during their marriage.